trofinalissia98/BloodLife/README.md

 A multi-user desktop application designed to streamline the blood donation process using a layered architecture.

 ## 🎯 Current Status
-This project is currently under active developmentI am focusing on implementing the complex compatibility logic for medical staff and refining the PostgreSQL database schema[cite: 174, 175].
+This project is currently under active developmentI am focusing on implementing the complex compatibility logic for medical staff and refining the PostgreSQL database schema.

 ## ✨ Features (Implemented & Planned)
 - **Donor Module:** Appointment scheduling and donation history tracking.